dojo-center/dojo-center.github.io/docs/index.md

 ### Beyond Business: Life Applications

-Through this evolution the natural progression led to several successful applications of the principles of **Mindset Dojo** leading to tranformational results in:
+Through this evolution the natural progression led to several successful applications of the principles of **Mindset Dojo** realizing tranformational results in:

 - **Sticky partner or colleague relationships** where tension or conflict blocks progress.
 - **High-stakes negotiations**, whether between individuals or corporate departments, where emotions run high.